drivly/kafka.do/README.md

 - `maxRetries`: The maximum number of retries for a message, if it fails or retryAll is invoked.

-- `deadLetterQueue`: The name of another Queue to send a message if it fails processing at least max_retries times.
-If a dead_letter_queue is not defined, messages that repeatedly fail processing will eventually be discarded.
+- `deadLetterQueue`: The name of another Queue to send a message if it fails processing at least maxRetries times.
+If a deadLetterQueue is not defined, messages that repeatedly fail processing will eventually be discarded.
 If there is no Queue with the specified name, it will be created automatically.

 - `maxConcurrency`: The maximum number of concurrent consumers allowed to run at once.
 Leaving this unset will mean that the number of invocations will scale to the currently supported maximum.